-Chapter 22 from the Ama audiobook
+Chapter 22 of Ama

 There were no visible doors within the castle, just endless wood panelling.
 Doors would click open when Xavier pressed his palm against specific points along the walls.
 Sometimes he seemed to forget where he had to press to disengage the various locking mechanisms and he punched the walls, instead, until the doors opened.

 “When I first came to work for the old bastard, it took me months to find all the doors,” Xavier said as he dragged his unwilling guest along.

 Corridor to corridor and room to room, all the while Jason’s legs trailed behind as swollen, broken lumps of useless flesh.
 He flung his arms out in frantic confusion as he tried to stop his journey towards the unknown.
 Through a large banquet hall, on into a library, through another corridor adorned with paintings of curvaceous blindfolded women in provocative poses, and then through a wide door which led to a courtyard behind the castle.
 The courtyard had a six-foot-high wire mesh fence surrounding it.
 Jason’s face stretched in horror as he realised his fate.